Computer screen with JRebel and VSCode logos

 Java Application Development

 Debating IDEs with Java developers is like debating which is better: Pepsi or Coke.
 Everyone has a strongly held preference and struggle to see the light of the other side.
-At the same time, our 2023 Java Developer Productivity Report found that developers are increasingly using multiple Java IDEs to meet the varied needs of their development practices.
+At the same time, our 2024 Java Developer Productivity Report found that developers are increasingly using multiple Java IDEs to meet the varied needs of their development practices.
+84% of respondents using IntelliJ IDEA said they use more than one IDE in their Java development practice, with VSCode, or Microsoft Visual Studio Code, being the most popular secondary IDE.

-Many Java developers are increasingly using VSCode, or Microsoft Virtual Studio Code, to complement other popular Java IDEs such as IntelliJ or Eclipse.
+Many Java developers are increasingly using VSCode to complement other popular Java IDEs such as IntelliJ or Eclipse.
 Fortunately, JRebel offers plugins for all popular Java IDEs, including VSCode, IntelliJEclipseNetBeansRational Application Developer, and Oracle JDeveloper.

 Read on to learn about: